filias/gpwebpay/README.md

 gw = gpwebpay.PaymentGateway()
 ```

-Then you can call the available methods from GPWebPay's API:
+and then call its available methods:

 ```python
 gw.request_payment()